 The FLVPlaybackCaptioning component supports Unicode character display.
 This allows caption display for non-Western languages and for special characters such as the musical note that are familiar to viewers of captioning.

-The captioning support in Flash is complemented by support for keyboard and screen reader interaction with the video playback controls, making Flash the most accessible way to deliver video on the web.
+The captioning support in Animate is complemented by support for keyboard and screen reader interaction with the video playback controls, making Animate the most accessible way to deliver video on the web.
 For more information about accessible video controls in Flash, read the video design guidelines document.